 - Can be used for a variety of internal and customer-facing purposes

 However, while SharePoint certainly is a quality piece of software, it’s not for everyone.
-In fact, we’d argue that SharePoint isn’t for most organizations that are in the market for a knowledge base tool.
+In fact, we’d argue that a SharePoint knowledge base isn’t for most organizations that are in the market for knowledge base software.

-Throughout this article, we’ll discuss the main reasons SharePoint might not be your best option when choosing a knowledge base solution.
+Throughout this article, we’ll discuss the main reasons Microsoft SharePoint might not be the best option as your knowledge base.

 (Again, this isn’t to say it’s not a quality tool – it definitely is.
-However, as we’ll get to momentarily, those looking specifically for a knowledge base software might want to think twice before committing to using SharePoint.)
+However, as we’ll get to momentarily, those looking specifically for a knowledge base software might want to think twice before committing to using a SharePoint knowledge base.)